How does the Nebraska inheritance tax work?

 Before the inheritance tax is calculated, the taxable estate is first reduced by certain expenses named in the statute.
 The most common are the decedent’s debts, funeral expenses, attorney and accountant fees, costs of probate and closing costs for selling property.
 It is important to file the return in a timely fashion.
 A penalty of 5% per month (up to a total penalty of 25% of the unpaid tax) is added for failure to file within one-year of death.
 The tax also accrues at the rate of 14% if not paid within one year of death.

-If we need long-term care now (or in the next 5 years) is it too late to plan for Medicaid?
+If we need long-term care now, is it too late to plan for Medicaid?

 Like anything in life, you will have more and better options the earlier you plan.
 However, it is never too late to plan for Medicaid and ultimately qualify for assistance as soon as possible.
 It is even possible to qualify for Medicaid if the individual is currently residing in a community and receiving long-term care.